 1. Glen Canyon Float Trip

 These float trips are family friendly and available for ages 4 and up.
 We had a tour guide named Mick who was absolutely unforgettable and if you ever visit here you must request him.

 After floating for a bit in the raft you will stop at Petroglyph Beach.
-Here you can stop and use the restrooms, cool off in the river if you would like (it was too chilly for that when we visited in October).
+Here is where you can stop and use the restrooms, cool off in the river if you would like (it was too chilly for that when we visited in October).

 Horseshoe Bend (from below)

-Not long after you get back onto the raft will you get to experience Horseshoe Bend Arizona in a unique way.
-It’s truly incredible to actually float through the clear waters of the iconic Horseshoe Bend.
-Look up and see people standing way up above along the lookout area while you watch for hawks, coyotes, blue herons and more.
+Not long after you get back onto the raft will you get to experience Horseshoe Bend Arizona in a unique way that I have been telling you about.

 While rafting past Hislop Cave, your tour guide will share the history of the region, the mining culture, and John Doyle Lee with you.